 Peripheral vascular disease (PVD) affects the arteries, the veins or the lymph vessels.
 The most severe type of PVD is peripheral artery disease (PAD), which affects the arteries that carry blood to the legs, arms, stomach or kidneys.
 In PAD, atherosclerosis (hardening of the arteries) causes the arteries to narrow, restricting the amount of oxygen and nutrients flowing to these parts of the body.
-This disease process is most commonly diagnosed in the legs, yet is similar to coronary artery disease
+This disease process is most commonly diagnosed in the legs, yet is similar to coronary artery disease and carotid artery disease.

 Understanding Peripheral Artery Disease